Back to standards

 Attention to Detail

-Training Tip:Train to speak confidently yet respectfully on food and beverage topics.
+Training Tip:practice speaking confidently yet respectfully on food and beverage topics.
 Knowing the intricacies of each dish is important.

 Guest Courtesy